davidtstill/Sentiment_Analysis_DJIA/README.md

 Can we accurately predict the direction of the Dow Jones Industrial Average (DJIA) by analyzing the news sentiment?

 # Hypothesis
+News sentiment drives the short-term performance of the stock market.
+By analyzing the top news headlines around the world, we should be able to acccurately predict whether the DJIA goes up or down.

+# How We Performed the Analysis

 URL for Google CoLab: https://colab.research.google.com/drive/1Z8Sg5yBEaz8Z3iidxGxoqjKTyG0HBPmv?usp=sharing URL for Presentation: https://docs.google.com/presentation/d/1OZdSwFY6oAaGBmVpiXtSWOTG1iQGQKcTEvzLdvL_t8I/edit?usp=sharing